Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should be able to:

-Give a general characterization of bacteria;
+Give a general description of bacteria;

-To characterize the forms of bacterial cells;
+Characterize the forms of bacterial cells;

 Distinguish bacteria from other living organisms;